tylergaw/webvtt-cuemarker/README.md

     var video = $('#my-video').get(0);

 While the video is playing, pressing the "."/">" key will set an in point.
-Pressing the key again will set an out point and then log the cue time to the console.
+Pressing the key again will set an out point and call the `output` function.
+The cuetime will be passed to `output`.
 The next "."/">" keypress will set an in point.

+### Options

+You can modify the seekInterval and output by providing an options map as a second parameter to `cuemarker`

+    cuemarker(video, {
+        seekInterval: 2.5,
+        output: function (cuetime) {}
+    });

-Now copypasta that time to your vtt file.
+Now copypasta those times to your vtt file.

 ## What did I learn?